Long Beach Road flooding 'a problem for 30 to 60 years'

 "Every time we have a storm, we have a flood," Murray said.
 "The bigger the storm, the bigger the flood.
 This has been a problem for 30 to 60 years."

-Now for the next six weeks, Nassau County officials are working on a drainage project and repaving to reduce flooding on Long Beach Road.
+Nassau County officials are working on a drainage project and repaving to reduce flooding on Long Beach Road.
+The work will last through early September.

 Workers also will be filling the pavement north and south of the overpass and replacing concrete curbs, driveway aprons and pavement along the shoulders, county officials said.